-Under the CARES Act, certain payroll tax deferrals have been granted to companies.
+Under the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act"), certain payroll tax deferrals have been granted to companies.
 Included in the payroll tax deferral is the Federal Insurance Contributions Act ("FICA") tax.
-Home Care has decided to defer the employer portion of the FICA tax which amounted to approximately \$429,000 as of June 30, 2020 and is included in accounts payable and accrued expenses.
+Home Care has decided to defer the employer portion of the FICA tax which amounted to approximately \$1,487,000 and \$429,000 as of June 30, 2021 and 2020, respectively, which is included in accounts payable and accrued expenses.
 Under the CARES Act, the deferred amount would be due in two equal installments on December 31, 2021 and December 31, 2022.
+On December 12, 2021, approximately \$744,000 of deferred payroll tax was paid by Home Care.